The Pretty Little Calf: China

 Researcher Juwen Zhang published a Chinese tale titled The Calf Got a Wife.
 In this tale, a minister has two wives, who have not born any children.
 In hopes of having a child, he marries a third wife, but he is still unlucky.
-In his fifities, one day, he has to go away on business for six months, and three wives assure him they will welcome him with gifts: the first promises to have with her a bouquet of peonies; the second a bouquet of roses, and the third promises him a son, since she is pregnant.
+In his fifties, one day, he has to go away on business for six months, and three wives assure him they will welcome him with gifts: the first promises to have with her a bouquet of peonies; the second a bouquet of roses, and the third promises him a son, since she is pregnant.
 After their husband leaves, the first two wives worry they will lose favour with him and begin to plot against their co-wife.
 As soon as the baby, a boy, is born, the two co-wives take him throw him in the kennel, to be bitten to shreds by a she-dog.
 Their plan fails: the co-wives see the she-dog suckling the baby.
 They decide to kill him and bury him in the garden.
 The third wife cries over her lost baby, and the other two force her to work in the fields pushing the millstone.
 Back to the baby, a grass grows on his grave and a cow eats it, giving birth later to a calf.
 The calf begins to help the third wife in the millstone.
 The minister comes back home and the first two co-wives report their co-spouse lost the baby, so they bring her in to be beaten and scolded by him.
 The minister, however, seeing her sorry state, can only feel sympathy for her.
 After his return, the little calf becomes increasingly close to the minister, and the two co-wives suspect something, so they pretend to be ill and ask for the calf's heart as remedy.
-The minister reluctantly decides to fulill their jont request and sharpens a knife.
+The minister reluctantly decides to fulfill their joint request and sharpens a knife.
 The calf escapes and the man follows after him.
 The minister decides to spare the calf and lets him go, and promises to buy a cow's heart in the market to give his wives.
 Some time later, the calf wanders to a wild land.
 A girl, the daughter of the Celestial Minister, comes with a retinue of maidens and they play with it.
 The girl make references to the story of The Cowherd and the Weaving Girl: the calf is the cowherd, and they decide to see who will be the "Weaving Maiden" by playing a game to throw handkerchiefs on the calf's horns.
 The calf deflects every handkerchief but the minister's daughter's, who is declared to be the calf's "Weaving Girl", but she answers that he would marry him if he was human.
 The girl and her friends go back home, followed by the calf.
 In her chambers, the girl notices the calf is there, and he becomes a man, granting her her previous wish.
 The girl and the now human calf marry, with the girl's father's blessings.
 Some time later, the old minister (the calf's father) is having a birthday event, and the girl and her husband go in the Celestial Minister's stead, to pay his respects.
 During the celebration, the old minister suggests a show or a story to tell to liven up the event, and the now human calf has a story: he begins to tell the story of his mother, his father, and the two co-wives.
 The old minister learns the truth.